Financial Market Forecasts: Recent Performance

 Updated

 To start, this is not an article on this year’s annual outlook.
-We have a piece on intermediate-term financial asset performance (out 5-10 years) and other about navigating the upcoming decades, broken up into a Part I and Part II.
+We have a piece on intermediate-term financial asset performance (out 5-10 years) and others about navigating the upcoming decades, broken up into a Part I and Part II.

 Every decade tends to have a different flavor to it in terms of what asset class or strategy does best in the markets.
 It’s not of course specific to each decade, but each period of time is characterized by different conditions that create different performances in different asset classes.